 ||Pointer to the parent of the new object.
 The new object's

-JS_NewObject creates a new object based on a specified class, prototype, and parent object.
+JS_NewObject creates a new object based on a specified class.

 cx is a pointer to a context associated with the runtime in which to establish the new object.